rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 only attend if stringent social distancing can be adhered to, and the child is able to understand and follow those instructions.

-Families should notify their nursery, school or college as normal if their child is unable to attend so that staff can explore the reason with them and address barriers together.
+Families should notify their school as normal if their child is unable to attend so that staff can explore the reason with them and address barriers together.

 Parents will not be fined for non-attendance at this time.

-### [7.2 ]{.number} Will parents be penalised if their child does not attend school?
+### [6.2 ]{.number} Will parents be penalised if their child does not attend school?

 Parents will not be penalised if their child does not attend school.
 We expect schools and other relevant partners to work with and support the